Ven-Core/VenDosBot/README.md

-# ZER0BOT V2.1 🐐
+# VENBOT V2.1 🐐
-> ZER0 BOT The discord API turns your discord chat channel into a C&C server!
+> VEN BOT The discord API turns your discord chat channel into a C&C server!
 > You can add or remove methods, tools,...

 # Installation: